tamwip/tamwip.github.io/content/bio.md

 ---
 title: BIOGRAPHY
 ---
 I'm an engineer by trade, designer by night and artist by drive.
-I'm currently working on [Notalegt](https://notalegt.xyz/) which aims to be a lifelong artistic project, born from the synthesis between engineering, design and art.\n\n
+I'm currently working on [Notalegt](https://notalegt.xyz/) - a lifelong project born from the synthesis between my three fields of work.

 Welcome to my digital studio.
-Here you'll find my three eyes...

-...all my ideas, my interests and my inventions, throughout my time on planet Earth.
+Here you'll find all my ideas, my interests and my inventions throughout my time on planet Earth.

 ## EDUCATION